SvenMichaelKlose/tunix/README.md

 # Roadmap

-## Wanted commands.
+## Wanted commands

 * C: Copy
 * Space: (Un)select
 * A: Select all
-* K: Delete
+* D: Delete
-* D: Make directory
+* K: Make directory
 * R: Rename
 * C=: Menu

-## Services
+## Hook up KERNAL for regular file access to UltiFS

-* Hook up KERNAL for regular file access to Ultifs.
+Enable regular applications to use RAM and ROM as a CBM device.

-* Fast loader
+## Stack of processes

-* Stack of processes.
+Save program state to Ultimem RAM, launch app, restore on reset.